Alt text: A person prevents a series of wooden blocks from toppling over on top of financial charts, with a piggy bank nearby.

 Why Did the Risk Manager Cross the Road?”
 To Evaluate the Risks on the Other Side

 But if you’re asking yourself, “What do you call a surfing risk consultant?
-Somebody who is a pro hardcore waves!” —this report will go over how risk management consulting is not only about avoiding risk entirely, but also about making intelligent, informed decisions to get the maximum reward with the minimum risk of loss.
+Somebody who is a pro hardcore waves!” —this article will go over how risk management consulting is not only about avoiding risk entirely, but also about making intelligent, informed decisions to get the maximum reward with the minimum risk of loss.

 Risk Management Consulting: What Is It?